optizenapp/optizenapp/scripts/README.md

 npm run schema:update how-to-use-video-in-ecommerce
 ```

-This will:
+This script handles both new and existing posts:
-1. ✅ Fetch the post from WordPress
+1. ✅ Fetches the post from WordPress staging
-2. ✅ Generate advanced schema with Claude AI (Article, HowTo, FAQPage, etc.)
+2. ✅ Generates advanced schema with Claude AI (Article, HowTo, FAQPage, etc.)
-3. ✅ Cache it locally in `.schema-cache/`
+3. ✅ Caches it locally in `.schema-cache/`
-4. ✅ Show you the commit commands to deploy it
+4. ✅ Shows you step-by-step deployment instructions
+5. ✅ Provides validation links for testing

+**Use for both new posts and updates** - the caching system automatically detects changes.

+**See [PUBLISHING_WORKFLOW.md](../PUBLISHING_WORKFLOW.md) for full guide**

 ### Then Deploy: